 Flat-out, I have to tell you that I love art and artists, but a lot of art in public places is rubbish.
 If the art was bad in the studio, it's bad when it's installed in the public realm too.

-Common reasons for failure include under-funding, over-funding (meaning chasing a famous name instead of quality), the committee approach to choosing the artist and over-specifying the project, the difficulty of reconciling a public procurement process with choosing a good artist, and trying to do too much or too little.
+Common reasons for failure include under-funding, over-funding (meaning chasing a famous name but not spending enough to obtain his or her finest quality), the committee approach to choosing the artist and over-specifying the project, the difficulty of reconciling a public procurement process with choosing a good artist, and trying to do too much or too little.

 In the "too much" scenario, a committee gets together and thinks wouldn't it be great to have a sculpture on every street corner downtown.